How to Integrate Snowflake with Amazon S3: Step-by-Step Guide

 DESC INTEGRATION <integration_name>;

-Replace <integration_name> with the name of the integration you created in Step 3.
+Replace integration_name with the name of the integration you created in Step 3.

 Step 5.
 Grant the IAM User Permissions to Access Bucket Objects

-• Log into the AWS Management Console.
+1. Log in to the AWS Management Console

-• Choose Identity & Access Management (IAM).
+2. Choose Identity & Access Management (IAM).

-• Choose Roles from the left-hand navigation pane.
+3. Select Roles from the left-hand navigation pane.

-• Click on the Trust Relationships tab.
+5. Navigate to the Trust Relationships tab.

-• Click the Edit Trust Relationship button.
+6. Click Edit Trust Relationship

 {